NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Season of Ghosts/Meokdan.md

     desc: "`pf2:r`  **Trigger** The meokdan critically hits a living creature with its bite\n* * *\n\n**Effect** The meokdan Snacks on the creature."

   - name: "Snack"
     desc: "`pf2:2`  The meokdan attempts a bite Strike against an adjacent creature or chews on a handheld object they're carrying.
-If the creature is living or the object is food, the meokdan gurgles in delight and restores 1d8+8 Hit Points.
+If the creature is living or the object is food, the meokdan gurgles in delight and restores 1d8+8 healing Hit Points.
 If the creature is undead or a construct, or the object is inedible, the meokdan shrieks in frustration and gains a +1 status bonus to attack rolls and saving throws until the end of its next turn.
 The meokdan can't Snack again for 1 round."

 ```